-Seattle Storm add a shooter and some size with WNBA draft selections of PG Alexis Peterson and C Lanay Montgomery
+Seattle Storm adds a shooter and some size with two WNBA draft selections

 “I hadn’t heard anything (from the Storm) before, so this was definitely a surprise, but a good surprise,” Peterson said.
 “I’ve never been to Seattle before.”

-Storm head coach Jenny Boucek was the person who called to tell Peterson they had drafted her.
+Storm coach Jenny Boucek was the person who called to tell Peterson they had drafted her.

 “She said, ‘congratulations, we were so surprised you’re still on the board and we’re thrilled to have you out here,” Peterson said.
 “She talked about the opportunity I’ll have to learn from Sue Bird, how young the team is, and how they looked forward to having a guard like myself in Seattle.”